 The EON Thriving Communities Program has been delivered in 24 communities in Western Australia – 18 across the Kimberley region and six in the Pilbara.

-Following an invitation from schools, communities and the Anindilyakwa Land Council in 2017, EON Foundation has, for the first time, expanded its footprint outside of Western Australia and into three communities on Groote Eylandt in the Northern Territory.
+Following an invitation from schools, communities and the Anindilyakwa Land Council in 2017, for the first time EON Foundation expanded its footprint outside of Western Australia and into three communities on Groote Eylandt in the Northern Territory.
+In 2018 we commenced in 3 new communities in the Murchison/Mid-West region of WA and moved into a further 9 communities in the Big Rivers Region of the NT in 2019.

 The EON Thriving Communities Program takes a holistic approach to addressing the problems of food insecurity and poor nutrition in remote communities.
 It integrates four complementary components: